-If you want something a bit classier though still pretty hippie than laying your own towel on the sand, you can try Don Pedro, which has sun beds, bar service and amazing food, El Break Café, the colour explosion beach deck with a healthy menu or Capitan Cook, where they serve great food on the sand.
+If you want something a bit classier though still pretty hippie than laying your own towel on the sand, you can try Don Pedros, which has sun beds, bar service and amazing food or El Break Café, the colour explosion beach deck with a healthy menu.

 It may seem like an obvious and mundane activity but the beach at Sayulita is best enjoyed on a leisurely stroll.